snoyberg/posa-chapter/warp.md

 Traditional servers use a technique called thread programming.
-In this architecture, each connection is handled by a single process or native thread (or sometime called OS thread)
+In this architecture, each connection is handled by a single process or native thread (or sometime called OS thread).

 This architecture can be broken down by how to create processes or native threads.
 When using a thread pool, multiple processes or native threads are created in advance.